LLNL/lbann/docs/layers/miscellaneous_layers.rst

 An external layer can be created by compiling an LBANN layer object in a separate shared library (such as an .so file), along with a setup function that creates it.
-This layer accepts a file path and an optional layer name (if more than one exist in the library), and will invoke the library dynamically to create the layer.
+This layer accepts a file path and a layer name (so more than one can exist in a library), and will invoke the library dynamically to create the layer.
 The layer in the external library can be set with an arbitrary number of inputs, outputs, and weights.